oleksiikutuzov/IKEA-VINDSTYRKA/README.md

 <img src="images/4.jpeg" width="500px">

 This device is definitely an improvement compared to the previous one.
 IKEA engineers seem to have considered the previous generation when developing this one.
 Starting with making it a bit harder for us to disassemble and use three different screw types.
 You will need a long **Torx T6** for outer screws, **Philips 2.0** for the inner frame and **Philips 1.5** for PCB screws.
-The display is held in place with only sticky tape, so be careful prying it.
+The display cover is held in place with only sticky tape, so be careful prying it.

 <img src="images/5.jpeg" width="500px">